zedlopez/ifm/Examples/RevengeOfTheFussyTable.md

 For: Z-Machine

-This example does include a number of features that we haven't met yet, particularly rulebooks.
+This example does include a number of features that we haven't met yet, particularly [Rulebooks].
 Nonetheless, the basic idea should be relatively clear.
 Our premise is that the player is faced with a series of disgruntled furnishings, none of which want to be responsible for supporting the cold, hot, drippy, or spiky objects lying around the room.